wallywanderlust/SQL-Skills-Project/README.md

 In addition to insights about the data, this project uses the following functions and expressions:

--CTEs
+- CTEs
--Windows using rank function and partition by clause -Distinct, Min, Max, JulianDay functions
+- Windows using rank function and partition by clause
+- Distinct, Min, Max, JulianDay functions
--Inner and Left Joins, Group By and Having statements
+- Inner and Left Joins, Group By and Having statements

 Hopefully you enjoy reading this project as much as I enjoyed doing it.
 Although, I doubt it!